Zoology is the scientific study of Terragen or Terragen-derived animal life, or of xenobiont animal analogues.

 - Sauropod - Text by M. Alan Kazlev

 Successful dinosaurian herbivore group native to the Mesozoic Era of Old Earth.
 Distinguished by a uniform trend to gigantism (up to 80 tonnes in several species - the maximum for terrestrial earth-normal gravity physiology), elephantine quadrupedal posture, huge necks and long tails, and tiny head.
-The sacral ganglion was enlarged into a second "brain".

 - Ungulate - Text by M. Alan Kazlev